I am just an average scientist - title

 I am just an average scientist – what can I do?

 You see these big science stars who publish in Nature and Science.
-They have huge grants, a huge machinery of high-class technology and a huge team of highly ambitious postdocs and PhD students who hope to publish in Nature or Science.
-But you are not like that… How to handle the feelings of inferiority when you compare yourself with these science stars?
-And how to become better anyway?
+They have huge grants, a massive machinery of high-class technology, and a big team of highly ambitious postdocs and PhD students who hope to publish in Nature or Science.
+However, you are not like that.
+You might feel just as an average scientist.
+How do you handle feelings of inferiority when you compare yourself to these science stars?
+And how do you become better anyway?

 Most scientists envy the big science stars – but would you pay the price for such a success?